KlosStepan/cnb-react-interview/README.md

 ## Aplication overview
 - We use **Reactstrap** becuase it's industry status quo.
-- Proxying API call https://www.cnb.cz/en/financial-markets/foreign-exchange-market/central-bank-exchange-rate-fixing/central-bank-exchange-rate-fixing/daily.txt - not accessible on frontend due to CORS restrictions on broweser side.
-We do have to tunnel request via proxy (cors-proxy) and add header `Access-Control-Allow-Origin: *` on our backend while rewrapping and forwarding the reponse.
+- Proxying API call https://www.cnb.cz/en/financial-markets/foreign-exchange-market/central-bank-exchange-rate-fixing/central-bank-exchange-rate-fixing/daily.txt - not accessible on frontend due to CORS restrictions on browser side.
+We do have to tunnel request via proxy (cors-proxy) and add header `Access-Control-Allow-Origin: *` on our backend while rewrapping and forwarding CNB's reponses.
 - In useEffect() do proxied call via.
-Axios, proceed with parsing, preparations and storing.
-Following data is then stored `[{Currency}, {Currency}, ...]`
+Axios, proceed to parsing, preparations and storing.
+Fetched data is then stored as `[{Currency}, {Currency}, ...]` for table row components.
 - We store data via **Redux** to access storage in a imperative way and avoid storage problems that might emerge.
-- TypeScript Interface for **Currency**.
+- Custom TypeScript Interface for **Currency**.

 ## Production notes
 Dockerfile